Intermediate Aosta Trail

 Descent: 150 m

-High above Aosta, the day starts among larch woods and ski slopes that feel very different without snow.
-The path soon leaves the lifts behind and heads into quieter ground, with Mont Emilius (3,559 m) and Becca di Nona (3,142 m) towering above.
-Meadows, lakes and a hanging valley follow one another in steps, with views that stretch from the Grand Combin to the distant Mont Blanc massif.
-By evening you arrive at a small stone hut perched beside a mountain lake.
+High above Aosta, the day begins amid larch woods and ski slopes that feel very different without snow.
+Soon, the path leaves the ski lifts behind and heads into quieter terrain, with the imposing peak of Mont Emilius (3,559 m) looming in the distance.
+Meadows, lakes and a hanging valley follow one another in succession, offering views stretching from the Grand Combin to the distant Mont Blanc massif.
+By evening, you will arrive at a small stone hut perched beside a mountain lake.

 Rifugio Arbolle